A Product of William S. Hein & Co., Inc.

 Topic Coverage in the Database

-The backbone of this database is the topical arrangement created by the editors after analyzing more than 9,200 scholarly articles and 1,700 titles.
+The backbone of this database is the topical arrangement created by the editors after analyzing thousands of titles and scholarly articles.
 To help illuminate the editors’ approach when assigning material to topics and to define the reach and coverage of a particular topic, each topic listed under Scholarly Sports Articles and Cases and Scholarly Entertainment Articles and Cases is given a scope note.
 The scope note explains the focus of a given topic and, by extension, areas that a topic does not cover.
 Below is a list of these topics:

 Entertainment Law topics